TensorClass¶

 >>> import tempfile >>> td = TensorDict({"a": torch.zeros(()), "b": {"c": torch.zeros(())}}) >>> with tempfile.TemporaryDirectory() as path: ... td.save(path) ... td_load = TensorDict.load_memmap(path, device="meta") ... print("meta:", td_load) ... from torch._subclasses import FakeTensorMode ... with FakeTensorMode(): ... td_load = TensorDict.load_memmap(path) ... print("fake:", td_load) meta: TensorDict( fields={ a: Tensor(shape=torch.Size([]), device=meta, dtype=torch.float32, is_shared=False), b: TensorDict( fields={ c: Tensor(shape=torch.Size([]), device=meta, dtype=torch.float32, is_shared=False)}, batch_size=torch.Size([]), device=meta, is_shared=False)}, batch_size=torch.Size([]), device=meta, is_shared=False) fake: TensorDict( fields={ a: FakeTensor(shape=torch.Size([]), device=cpu, dtype=torch.float32, is_shared=False), b: TensorDict( fields={ c: FakeTensor(shape=torch.Size([]), device=cpu, dtype=torch.float32, is_shared=False)}, batch_size=torch.Size([]), device=cpu, is_shared=False)}, batch_size=torch.Size([]), device=cpu, is_shared=False)

-- load_state_dict(state_dict: dict[str, Any], strict=True, assign=False, from_flatten=False)¶
+- load_state_dict(state_dict: dict[str, Any], strict=True, assign=False, from_flatten=None)¶

-Loads a state_dict attemptedly in-place on the destination tensorclass.
+Loads a state_dict into the tensorclass.

-- memmap(prefix: Optional[str] = None, copy_existing: bool = False, *, num_threads: int = 0, return_early: bool = False, share_non_tensor: bool = False, existsok: bool = True) T ¶
+- memmap(prefix: Optional[str] = None, copy_existing: bool = False, *, num_threads: int = 0, return_early: bool = False, share_non_tensor: bool = False, existsok: bool = True, robust_key: bool | None = True) Any¶

 Writes all tensors onto a corresponding memory-mapped Tensor in a new tensordict.